Last update: 12.20.2018

 So, are there any security drawbacks to mention in this review?
 Not many, as it turns out.
 Some people may be concerned about AirVPN being based in Italy, which routinely shares information as part of the “Fourteen Eyes Alliance”.
 How far it collaborates with the authorities is open to question.

 While AirVPN does offer strong security, that wouldn’t be of much use if the bundle of protocols and ciphers had a crippling impact on performance.
 So, is this the case?

 For starters, it’s worth noting that AirVPN offers unlimited streaming and P2P downloads via its VPN network.
 This means they aren’t worried about their servers struggling to deal with high data loads, and you shouldn’t be either.

-The only major reservation for real speed freaks is the relatively small server pool operated by AirVPN.
-200+ servers may seem like a lot (and it’s a lot more than AirVPN had in the past), but industry leaders operate thousands, giving more choice for getting around geo-blocking and ensuring more reliable speeds across the globe.
+Another major reservation for real speed freaks is the relatively small server pool operated by AirVPN.
+220+ servers may seem like a lot (and it’s a lot more than AirVPN had in the past), but industry leaders operate thousands, giving more choice for getting around geo-blocking and ensuring more reliable speeds across the globe.

 How to download AirVPN

 AirVPN isn’t exactly a chore to set up and can be done in a few seconds.
 Just surf to the AirVPN website and press the “Get AirVPN” button.